 To find a trail near your present location, simply open any trail of interest and click on 'View trail map' to see all sites (numbered dots) around you.

 Several of the central Geelong Trails are curated to be completed in a walk of between one to three hours.

-The remaining Trails are outside Central Geelong require independent transport.
+The remaining trails are located around the wider Geelong Area and require independent transport.

 Download the app

-(If searching on App Store on an iPad, select "iPhone only")
+(If searching on App Store on an iPad, select "iPhone only" version)

 Some heritage locations are private residences or businesses and are not open to the public.
 Please respect people’s privacy by only viewing the exteriors of these locations.

 If you're interested in discovering more about other historic locations you find along the route, please visit the Geelong Heritage Centre.

 If you will be walking a trail or two, remember to wear comfortable clothes and footwear, and bring a hat, sunscreen and bottled water.
 If you are doing the trails on bike, please note that not all trails are accessible through bike paths and you may need to drive on the street or get off your bike to walk.
 If you are parking your car, make sure you lock it before you set off.